Slaves in Algiers: Historical context

-Rowson's comic-opera is a story based on events of the period that led to the First Barbary War (1801–1805).
+Rowson's play is a story based on events of the period that led to the First Barbary War (1801–1805).
 These events begin in 1785 with the American merchant ships, the Maria and the Dauphin, which were captured along the North African coast by seamen from the Algerian province of the Ottoman Empire.
 Twenty-one American sailors and passengers were taken hostage and worked as slaves.
 Often the hostages would be subject to daily labor and servitude, and in few cases also worked as advisors to ranking officials such as the dey.

 The newly founded United States, severely lacking in its treasury and naval resources, denied ransom payment to the Dey of Algiers for the hostages who, in most cases, would have either died from the plague or would have remained in their captivity for over ten years.
 The number of Americans in captivity was raised to roughly 120 when eleven American ships were seized by the Algerians in 1793.
 News of these captures took the interest of the American public.

 The script of Slaves in Algiers was published, in part, toward raising some of the one million dollars used to free the actual US captives in 1796.

 Performances

 Slaves in Algiers is Susanna Rowson's first and only surviving play.
-It was first staged at the New Theatre (later renamed the Chestnut Street Theatre) in Philadelphia, Pennsylvania, on 30 June 1794.
+It was first staged at the New Theatre (later renamed the Chestnut Street Theatre) in Philadelphia, Pennsylvania, on June 30, 1794.
 It then saw occasional performances in Baltimore and New York City.
 The play was revived in 1816 in Boston, following the Second Barbary War (1815).